 When: Mid June

-WEMF (World Electronic Music Festival) takes place in Canada every year and is true to its name, hosting EDM talent from around the world for a three day, three night music extravaganza.
+Although last year's WEMF never saw the light of day, WEMF (World Electronic Music Festival) 2014 is set to return to Canada, hosting EDM talent from around the world for a three day, three night music extravaganza.
 With multiple outdoor stages, over 200 different DJs plus visual art and light displays, WEMF is one massive party, eh?

 Where: Ontario, Canada